40 Awesome Photo Shoot Ideas:

 Sitting Amongst Lavender

 Get your model to sit down in a field full of purple lavender flowers.
 The contrast between the purple hue of the flowers and your model will give your pictures a dreamy, romantic touch.
+Furthermore, using soft focusing techniques can really add a mystical look to your images.

 #16 – Kitty Portrait

 For those who love cats, having a portrait with their pet is essential.
 Cats are quite photogenic, but capturing good shots will be a challenge since they’re always on the move.
 The owner should play on a couch or on the floor to make the cat interested in the action.
+Try to shoot your pets near eye-level for a better image.

 Toys as Props

 Consider using the cat’s favorite toy as a prop to make it sit still for a few seconds until you get the shot with the owner and the cat.
 Use continuous shooting mode, and you can keep shooting until the photo is just perfect.
+Take a lot of images, because cats like to move, and you wouldn’t want to realize that none of your images are in focus later on.

 #17 – The Tall Building